-The Adirondack Mountains are home to a vast array of wildlife, from tiny chipmunks and moles to massive moose, cougars and black bears.
-Birds, fish, reptiles, amphibians, mammals and insects abound in the Adirondacks, making the region an ideal location for outdoor enthusiasts of all passions and pursuits.
+The Adirondack Mountains are home to a vast array of wildlife, from tiny chipmunks and moles to massive moose, cougars, and black bears.
+Birds, fish, reptiles, amphibians, mammals, and insects abound in the Adirondacks, making the region an ideal location for outdoor enthusiasts of all passions and pursuits.

 A common Adirondack denizen—and frequent prize of hunters—is the whitetail deer, recognized by the characteristic white underside of its tail, which it raises when alarmed to warn a predator that it has been detected.
-They are often found on the edges of forests and in open areas by roadways, farm fields or waterways, and can usually be spotted year-round in the early morning or early evening.
+They are often found on the edges of forests and in open areas by roadways, farm fields, or waterways, and can usually be spotted year-round in the early morning or early evening.
 They’re incredibly agile, able to swim, run up to 35 to 40 miles per hour, and jump over an eight-foot fence.

 You’re more likely to come across a black bear in the Adirondacks than anywhere else in New York State, as an estimated 50% to 60% of the state’s 6,000 to 8,000 black bears live in the Adirondacks.
 They’re massive animals, with adult males averaging 300 pounds and females averaging 170 pounds.
-They hibernate during the winter, but can be found other times in areas increasingly close to human populations.
-Relatively intelligent, many have learned to seek out human food, and may be found rummaging through trash cans, bird feeders and hen houses in areas where homes meet forest.
+They hibernate during the winter but can be found other times in areas increasingly close to human populations.
+Relatively intelligent, many have learned to seek out human food, and may be found rummaging through trash cans, bird feeders, and hen houses in areas where homes meet the forest.

 Smaller than wolves but similar in terms of their dog-like appearance, coyotes average between four and five feet in length and between 35 and 45 pounds in weight.
 These pack animals have steadily grown in number in the area since the 1930s, generally preferring to remain in wooded areas.
-They don’t usually become aggressive with humans, but have been known to make meals of small pets left outside unprotected.
+They don’t usually become aggressive with humans but have been known to make meals of small pets left outside unprotected.